mckfarm/metagenomics/README.md

 **Text editing**: To write and edit scripts and job submissions, you will need to use some kind of text editor.
 You can use a basic text editing software like Text Edit on Mac or Notepad on Windows for this purpose.
 However, there are a lot of text editing programs that are specifically designed for writing code and provide helpful features like color coding, recalling variable names, GitHub integration, and recognizing programming languages.
 I use [Atom](https://atom.io), but there are many options available.
 If you use other programming languages with IDEs like RStudio or Jupyter Lab, you may also be able to write job submission scripts in these programs as well (just make sure to save your scripts as bash .sh files).

-**Programming**: Although this guide is primarily focused on writing bash scripts for Quest job submissions, you may eventually need to write codes in another programming language, most likely Python.
+**Programming**: Although this guide is primarily focused on writing bash scripts for Quest job submissions, you may eventually need to write codes in another programming language to perform repetitive tasks or analyze outputs.
 The easiest way to get started with Python is downloading [Anaconda](https://www.anaconda.com/products/individual), a package manager that includes Python and the popular Jupyter Notebook and Jupyter Lab programs.
 If you don't have programming experience in any language, attending a class or workshop can be the best way to get started.
 There is an [intro to computer programming course](https://www.mccormick.northwestern.edu/computer-science/academics/courses/descriptions/110.html) through Northwestern's Computer Science department that is based on Python and assumes you have no prior knowledge of programming.
 If you can't commit to a quarter-long class, there are a lot of great [workshops](https://www.it.northwestern.edu/research/training.html) put on by Research Computing Services (RCS) at Northwestern.
 There are also a ton of online resources that you can take at your own pace (many of which are compiled by RCS [here](https://sites.northwestern.edu/researchcomputing/2020/03/31/online-learning-resources-python/)).
 One of the most polished of these online resources is [DataCamp]().
 While most of the features of DataCamp require a paid subscription, Northwestern provides limited paid access every quarter, which you can apply for [here](https://www.it.northwestern.edu/research/campus-events/data-camp.html).
+I have some Python codes that I use to create input files and parse outputs, which you can find [here](https://github.com/mckfarm/my_lib/blob/master/Python/bioinformatics.py).

 **GitHub**: This repository is hosted on [GitHub](https://github.com).
 Likewise, many metagenomics programs are publicly available through GitHub.
 Although you don't need an account to access repositories or users, it is easy to keep up to date on programs and ongoing projects with an account.
 You can also use GitHub to store and manage your own code.
 When you first sign up with Github, there is a helpful tutorial that walks you through the basics.
 You can also check out other helpful GitHub [guides](https://guides.github.com).